michaelbZA/my-website/content/posts/003-vscode.md

 When I first started using VS Code, I was just using it as a basic text editor.
 Now, it's become an extension of my thinking process when coding.
 The features I've covered in this post have genuinely made me more productive and helped me write better code.

 Don't feel like you need to learn everything at once!
 Start with the Command Palette and a few shortcuts, then gradually expand your knowledge.
-Before long, you'll be navigating and editing code with an efficiency that will surprise you.
+Before long, you'll be navigating and editing code with an efficiency.

 ## Resources for Going Further